-You must report a change of circumstances if you get Universal Credit.
-Reporting changes will ensure you get the right amount each month.
+You must report a change of circumstances if you are getting Universal Credit.
+Reporting circumstantial changes ensures you get the right amount each month.

-Starting work, or an increase in earnings, can affect your claim for Universal Credit.
-You can either use a benefits calculator or discuss it with your work coach to check the effect of getting a job.
+Starting work, or receiving an increase in earnings, can affect your claim for Universal Credit.
+You can either use a benefits calculator or discuss it with your work coach to check what happens if you get a job.

-There are several reasons why you may need to repay money you get through Universal Credit.
-For example if:
+There are several reasons why you may need to repay the money you are getting from Universal Credit.
+Typical examples include:

 Note: Giving out the wrong information (or failing to report a change in your circumstances) can result in a civil penalty or a court appearance.